 The European authorities have recognised the risk that application of IFRS 9 may lead to a sudden significant increase in ECL provisions and consequently a sudden decrease in the capital ratios of institutions.
-Accordingly, Regulation (EU) 2017/2395 (the IFRS 9 Regulation) has been passed in order to introduce transitional periods for mitigating the impact of the introduction of IFRS 9 on own funds applying from 1 January 2018.
+Accordingly, the Commission has proposed transitional periods for mitigating the impact of the introduction of IFRS 9 on own funds and a draft regulation was introduced on 3 May 2017 seeking to expedite implementation of the relevant transitional provisions.
+Following approval by the European Parliament on 30 November 2017, the Council announced on 7 December 2017 that it had adopted the draft regulation and it has applied since 1 January 2018.